-Bartlesville Radio » News » Significant House Fire Downtown Monday Morning
+Bartlesville Radio » News » UPDATE: Significant House Fire Downtown Monday Morning

 News

+Campbell says during the colder months, firefighters respond to more house fires.
+He gives some tips on how to heat your home safely.

+Campbell says residents should change batteries in their home's smoke and carbon monoxide detectors on a regular basis.

-A significant fire broke out at home in downtown Bartlesville on Monday morning between 8:30-8:45 AM.
+ORIGINAL STORY: A significant fire broke out at home in downtown Bartlesville on Monday morning between 8:30-8:45 AM.

 The house is located just south of the Frank Phillips Homeland at 414 Creek at the intersection of Creek and 4th.

-Note: UPDATE: Significant House Fire Downtown Monday Morning UPDATE: Bartlesville Firefighters responded Monday morning at about 8:30 a.m. to a house fire in the 400 block of Creek Avenue.